ironSource/node-if-async/README.md

 Both array style calls and fluent interface can be mixed. e.g ```ifAsync(f1,f2).elseIf(f3).then(f4)``` which is equivalent to ```ifAsync(f1).then(f2).elseIf(f3).then(f4)```

+#### ifAsync.not(Function)
+Same as ifAsync, only this call only accepts a predicate function and will negate its result

 #### .then(Function)
 ```javascript